-We also considered their u-r color while studying the properties of the WATCAT host galaxies.
-This allowed us to avoid uncertainties in the estimate of the Dn(4000) due to SDSS spectroscopic aperture, being of the order of 3" in diameter.
-In Fig. 6 we show the u-r color versus the absolute r-band magnitude $M_r$ of their hosts.
-WATs are all located above the line separating red and blue ETGs (consistently with their u-r distribution) thus following the same FR I trend (Schawinski et al., 2009).
-The fraction of "blue" ETGs decreases with increasing luminosity and these ETGs disappear for $M_r \lesssim -22.5$ .
+We also considered their u - r color while studying the properties of the WATCAT host galaxies.
+This allowed us to avoid uncertainties in the estimate of the Dn(4000) due to SDSS spectroscopic aperture, being on the order of 3" in diameter.
+In Fig. 6 we show the u - r color versus the absolute r-band magnitude M_r of the hosts.
+WATs are all located above the line separating red and blue ETGs (consistently with their u - r distribution), thus following the same FR I trend (Schawinski et al. 2009).
+The fraction of blue ETGs decreases with increasing luminosity and these ETGs disappear for $M_r \leq -22.5$.
 The lack of blue ETGs among the WATCAT host galaxies is relevant.